On Radically Expanding the Landscape of Potential Applications for Automated Proof Methods: Background

 This paper is in part inspired by recently-revived discussions about the current and potential prevalence of computer-assisted proof methods spurred by the quarter-century anniversary of the notorious ``Death of Proof'' {\em Scientific American} article from 1993\,\cite{dop1}.
 While that article predicted a massive rise in the power and widespread use of automated-proof methods -- {\em with a commensurate decline in the role of human mathematicians} -- its 2019 follow-up, ``Okay, Maybe Proofs Aren't Dying After All,'' concludes that evidence now tends to undercut the thesis of the original paper\,\cite{dop2}.
 The author's pessimistic reassessment was motivated by observations such as: ``{\em...computers continue to only rarely have any role in the creation and checking of the proofs of mathematical theorems}''\,\cite{dop2}.
 Conventional current opinion is that this status quo will not change unless and until the power of automated proof methods improves dramatically to a point where they are able to solve an increasing fraction of outstanding problems of interest to professional mathematicians.
-In this paper, however, we suggest an alternative in which their power increases at only a moderate rate but there is a dramatic increase in the number of problems to which they are applied.
-These could include problems of only limited theoretical interest to the mathematical community because of their highly-specialized practical applications (e.g., as typified by the example problem of this paper) but which by sheer number lead to a situation in which automated methods do in fact surpass the productivity and practical impact of traditional proof methods employed by human mathematicians.
+In this paper, however, we suggest an alternative in which their power may increase at only a moderate rate but there is a dramatic increase in the number of problems to which they are applied.
+These problems are most likely to found in applied mathematics and engineering applications and are of only limited theoretical interest to the mathematical community because of their highly-specialized practical applications (e.g., as typified by the example problem of this paper) but which by sheer number lead to a situation in which optimization-based automated methods do in fact surpass the productivity and practical impact of traditional proof methods employed by human mathematicians.